Skip navigation

 • TEX Right Fielder #53

-Adolis García is back in the lineup for Wednesday’s showdown against the Rays.
+Adolis García is in the lineup for Wednesday’s contest against the division-rival Astros.